Juan Guaidó: Foreign affairs

-Guaidó has said there is room for long-term Chávez/Maduro allies such as Russia and China in Venezuela, adding that legal security under a new plan for the country would benefit all businesses, including theirs.
-He has approached China to establish diplomatic ties, stating "China's support will be very important in boosting our country's economy and future development."
-According to Euronews, he says he has been "working to convince China and Russia that it was in their economic interest to withdraw support from Maduro."
+Guaidó said there was room for long-term Chávez/Maduro allies such as Russia and China in Venezuela, adding that legal security under a new plan for the country would benefit all businesses, including theirs.
+He approached China to establish diplomatic ties, stating "China's support will be very important in boosting our country's economy and future development."
+According to Euronews, he said he had been "working to convince China and Russia that it was in their economic interest to withdraw support from Maduro."
 Bloomberg published a 14 April editorial from Guaidó, "Why China should switch sides in Venezuela," in which Guaidó appealed to China and stated that it is in China's interest to support a peaceful transition, rule of law, and economic reconstruction in Venezuela.
-"The moment has come for Beijing to add its voice to this chorus.
-China's influence in our region has grown tremendously over the past few years.
-It's in its own interest to help bring about the climate of peace, stability and well-being to which we all aspire.
-If it does so, it will find a willing, open and more reliable partner in Caracas."

 According to CNN, following a long history of Fidel Castro's interest in the country, "Venezuelan oil is the lifeblood of Cuban economy, under a barter system where Cuba receives billions of dollars of crude in exchange for Cuban doctors, teachers, sports trainers, and military and intelligence advisers."
-Guaidó has vowed that Cuban influence in Venezuela will end.
+Guaidó vowed that Cuban influence in Venezuela would end.
 Referring to Cubans as "brothers," he said that Cuban individuals are welcome to stay in the country, but not in decision-making positions, and not in the armed forces.
 On 12 March 2019, the National Assembly voted to cut Venezuela's oil supply to Cuba, which would save about US$2.6 million daily, according to Guaidó, who asked other nations to help implement the measure.